Skip to main content

 U.S. border crossing paperwork

-• Their Canadian passport
+• Your Canadian passport

 • Proof that the SEVIS fee has been paid